 Step 1: Chop The Roots

-Chop clean dandelion roots into small pieces or place them in a food processor.
+Chop clean dandelion roots into small pieces or pulse them in a food processor.

 Step 2: Bake

-After that, put them on a baking sheet and roast them in an oven at 300°F for about two hours.
+Spread them on a baking sheet and roast in an oven at 300°F for about two hours until they darken and smell coffee-like.

 Step 3: Steep

-Let the roasted dandelion roots steep in boiling water for about 10 minutes before serving.
+Let the roasted roots steep in boiling water for about 10 minutes before serving.

-If you do not have the time to make your own tea at home, there are also organic dandelion tea bags that you can buy at most health food stores.
-You can also buy it online, like the Traditional Medicinals Organic Roasted Dandelion Root Herbal Leaf Tea.
+If you’d rather not make your own, organic dandelion tea bags are widely available in health food stores.
+Online, the Traditional Medicinals Organic Roasted Dandelion Root Herbal Leaf Tea is a reliable option.

 Is It Safe To Drink Dandelion Tea?

 Dandelion tea is considered safe for most people.
-However, it is best to speak with your doctor before drinking dandelion tea, especially if you are pregnant, breastfeeding, or taking any medications such as blood thinners, kidney medications, liver medications, lithium, or some antibiotics.
+That said, speak with your doctor before drinking it regularly if you’re pregnant, breastfeeding, or on medications including blood thinners, kidney or liver medications, lithium, or certain antibiotics.

-In addition, do not drink dandelion tea if you are allergic to other members of the daisy family.
+Also avoid dandelion tea if you’re allergic to other members of the daisy family — the risk of cross-reactivity is real.
 You may also be interested in reading our guide on is oat milk good for you.